Childcare and School

 The primary and lower secondary education consists of a one-year pre-schooll class, nine years of primary and lower secondary education and an optional tenth form.
 Following primary school, which is completed at the age of 16 or 17, many Danish students proceed to some form of upper secondary education.

 During the year a child turns six years old, the parents will automatically receive a letter from the local public school asking to enroll the child in pre-school.
-Non-Danish speaking children between the ages5-16 can get introduction to the Danish language and school system by starting a reception class.
+Non-Danish speaking children between the ages 5-16 can get introduction to the Danish language and school system by starting a reception class.

 - Please read more about reception classes.

-In Copenhagen and Frederiksberg the placement of children in public schools are divided in districts. your child is aitomatically assigned to a local school determined by your child's address.
+In Copenhagen and Frederiksberg the placement of children in public schools are divided in districts. your child is automatically assigned to a local school determined by your child's address.
 You can find information about which school district your child belongs to on your municipality's website.

 Most international schools in Copenhagen are pivate.

-to get an overview of international schools in Denmark, please refer to the Ministry of Education website:
+To get an overview of international schools in Denmark, please refer to the Ministry of Education website:

 - List of international basic schools.